Dr Chanèl Rossouw

-I’m a traveler
+I dream I’m a traveler

 Everything is new

 The next day I struggled to keep up with the pace and escaped to the quiet tea room, willing its warmth to fill me, but the energy wouldn’t come.
 I was the only doctor on duty and cardiac monitors beeped incessantly through the door.
 Closing my eyes, I drew a deep breath to calm myself, but started coughing again.
-I pulled a stethoscope from my pocket and held it to my chest, trying to name the worry that was forming in the back of my mind.
+I pulled a stethoscope from my pocket and held it to my chest, determined to name the worry that was forming in the back of my mind.